-- Homework must be turned in through UF e-learning system by the start of class on the due date.
-Do NOT slip it under Prof. Greenslet's door.
+- Homework must be scanned and uploaded as one digital file (PDF) through UF e-learning system by the start of class on the due date.
 In general, late homework will not be accepted. - Homework must be neat and legible and show all major steps. - Homework must be on 8.5" x 11" paper.
 Homework must have the assignment number, your name, and the date of submission in the upper right-hand corner of the first sheet. - Homework must have the page number in the bottom right corner of every page. - Multiple sheets must be placed in the proper order. - Failure to adhere to the formatting requirements could result in loss of points. - You may discuss the homework with your classmates; however, all students must provide the solutions themselves.
 Copying of homework will be treated as academic dishonesty.
 Use of a solution manual or any online answer source is also considered dishonest.